ai-cfia/membrane-backend/MANUAL_GCP_DEPLOYMENT.md

 # Deployment Guide for membrane-backend

-This guide outlines the steps to deploy membrane-backend to Google Cloud Run.
+This guide outlines the steps to deploy manually membrane-backend to Google Cloud Run.

 ## Steps
  1. Run the script from DevOps repo available [here](https://github.com/ai-cfia/devops)